-The Tier A Municipality shall keep records necessary to document, in the Annual Report and Certification, the status of compliance with the conditions of this permit.
-The requirement to keep records and to submit an Annual Report and Certification is found at Part IV.G of this permit.
+The Tier B Municipality shall keep records necessary to document, in the Annual Report and Certification, the status of compliance with the conditions of this permit.
+The requirement to submit an Annual Report and Certification is found at Part IV.G of this permit.